Air is vital to everything that lives, and grass is no different! The six visits of our Standard Package is the most popular with our customers.

 When do you carry out this visit?

-We look to carry out the majority of aerations during February.
-After carrying out this work almost all year around in previous years, we've found that late winter / early spring provides us the best results.
+We look to carry out the majority of aerations during January and February.
+After carrying out this work almost all year around in previous years, we've found that late winter / early spring provides us with the best results.
 At this time of year, soils are soft enough to gain maximum depth without being so wet to cause problems.
 Aerating around frosty days help to inject even more air into the soil with water freezing and thawing.

 Our aerations work hand in hand with the nutritional balance of our spring fertiliser for the very best results above and below ground.
 A healthy root system will aid your lawn in both wetter and drier weather.